 Perhaps most important, the way people looked upon the poor and downtrodden changed.
 Charitable giving went through the roof that Christmas, a time of year when the poor need help the most.
 That charitable giving is highest around Christmas to this day is evidence of the staying power of Dicken’s story and message.

 If we’re talking the reason for the season here, it wasn’t through a tale of Christian charity that this was accomplished, but rather a ghost story, a tradition which goes as far back into time as we can peer.

-A few years later, in 1898, an American with strong British tendencies, Henry James, wrote his famous book of horror, The Turning of the Screw.
-The book commences with the following passage, “The story had held us, round the fire, sufficiently breathless, but except the obvious remark that it was gruesome, as on Christmas Eve in an old house a strange tale should essentially be, I remember no comment uttered till somebody happened to note it as the only case he had met in which such a visitation had fallen on a child.”
+The tradition was still going strong in the work of M.R.
+James, who in The Turn of the Screw, published in 1898 wrote, “The story had held us, round the fire, sufficiently breathless, but except the obvious remark that it was gruesome, as, on Christmas Eve in an old house, a strange tale should essentially be, I remember no comment uttered till somebody happened to say that it was the only case he had met in which such a visitation had fallen on a child.”

 These stories were written with the intent of being told at Christmas, by James himself to a small group of friends, with James writing up till the last moment.
 One of those in attendance at one of these events wrote “Monty emerged from the bedroom, manuscript in hand, at last, and blew out all the candles but one, by which he seated himself.
 He then began to read, with more confidence than anyone else could have mustered, his well-nigh illegible script in the dim light.”

 James himself wrote in his introduction to Ghost Stories of an Antiquary, “I wrote these stories at long intervals, and most of them were read to patient friends, usually at the seasons of Christmas.”
 Some of the stories we know he wrote for the occasions were Number 13, Oh Whistle & I’ll Come To You and A School Story.